-2014 and 2013 Performance-Based Long-Term Equity Awards - LEM (Loss Ratio, Expense Ratio, Market Share) Awards.
-Vesting for 80% of our 2014 and 2013 long-term equity awards to our then-NEOs depended on actual performance for each year in the three-year performance period beginning with the year of the grant against goals for MGIC's Loss Ratio, our Expense Ratio, and MGIC's Market Share of flow new insurance written.
-The Committee adopted those performance goals because it believed that more typical earnings goals were inappropriate during the financial crisis and that the goals chosen were appropriate because they are the building blocks of our results of operations.
-That is, the Loss Ratio measures the quality of the business we write; the Expense Ratio measures how efficiently we use our resources; and the Market Share measures not only our success at generating revenues, but also the extent to which we are successful in leading our industry.
+The Committee adopted these performance goals, which apply to each year in the three-year performance period, because it believed that more typical earnings goals were inappropriate during the financial crisis and that the goals chosen were appropriate because they are the building blocks of our results of operations.
+That is, the Loss Ratio measures the quality of the business we write; the Expense Ratio measures how efficiently we use our resources and the Market Share measures not only our success at generating revenues, but also the extent to which we are successful in leading our industry.
 The three performance goals were equally weighted for vesting purposes and each was assigned a Threshold, Target and Maximum performance level.

 Vesting for awards granted in 2014 was determined in February 2015 and February 2016 and will be determined in February 2017 based on performance during the prior year.
 Vesting for awards granted in 2013 was determined in February of each of 2014, 2015 and 2016.
+For each performance goal, the amount that vests each year is as follows: